Experience world-class modern architecture

 Photo: VisitCopenhagen

 The architectural legacy in Copenhagen is strong and all-pervading.
-But also more relevant than ever, as the city will be UNESCO-UIA - World Capital of Architecture in 2023.
+But also more relevant than ever, as the city is UNESCO-UIA - World Capital of Architecture from 2023 to 2026

 Copenhagen has been awarded UNESCO-UIA - World Capital of Architecture in recognition of its strong legacy within architecture and innovative urban development, along with its high ambitions on climate, sustainable solutions, and liveability.